 In 1995, over Fogerty's strenuous objections, Cook and Clifford reformed the band without him and rechristened it Creedence Clearwater Revisited.
 Fogerty sued his two former bandmates to prevent the use of the name and the preformance of old CCR tunes in the act.
 When Fogerty got the injunction, Clifford, Cook, and company toured as "Cosmo's Factory," and raised the ire of Fogerty when a promoter billed then as "Cosmo's Factory -- Former Creedence Clearwater Revival Members Stu Cook and Doug Clifford -- An Evening of CCR."
 The injuction was overturned on appeal.

 When CCR was inducted into the Rock and Roll Hall of Fame (1993), Cook and Clifford walked out when they were informed that Fogerty would be performing CCR tunes with the house band and Bruce Springsteen and had no interest in performing with the two of them. (thanks, Brad Wind - Miami, FL, for above 14)

 Bruce Springsteen: "Creedence wasn't the hippest band in the world, but they were the best."
 Springsteen covered many of CCR's songs, including "Fortunate Son", "Bad Moon Rising", "Proud Mary", "Run Through The Jungle", "Who'll Stop the Rain?", and "Travellin' Band." (thanks, Brett - Edmonton, Canada)

 The band (minus Tom Fogerty) reformed at a class reunion in 1983.
 It is the last time that the 3 surviving members of CCR played together. (thanks, Jani - Raahe, Finland)

-Their name comes from a combination of 3 things: Tom Fogerty's friend Credence Nuball, Clearwater beer, and the desire to revive the band's fortunes. (thanks, Bertrand - Paris, France)
+Their name comes from a combination of three things: Tom Fogerty's friend Credence Nuball, Clearwater beer, and the desire to revive the band's fortunes. (thanks, Bertrand - Paris, France)